o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ### Optional parameters
 `-h, --help`

-show this help message and exit
+Shows the help message.

 `--this-engine`

-Registers the engine this script is running from.
+The engine that is running this o3de Python script.

 `-ep ENGINE_PATH, --engine-path ENGINE_PATH`

-Engine path to register/remove.
+The path to the engine that you want to register or deregister.

 `-pp PROJECT_PATH, --project-path PROJECT_PATH`

-Project path to register/remove.
+The path to the project that you want to register or deregister.

 `-gp GEM_PATH, --gem-path GEM_PATH`

-Gem path to register/remove.
+The path to the Gem that you want to register or deregister.

 `-es EXTERNAL_SUBDIRECTORY, --external-subdirectory EXTERNAL_SUBDIRECTORY`

-External subdirectory path to register/remove.
+The path to the the external subdirectory that you want to register or deregister.

 `-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`

-Template path to register/remove.
+The path to the template that you want to register or deregister.

 `-rp RESTRICTED_PATH, --restricted-path RESTRICTED_PATH`

-A restricted folder to register/remove.
+The path to the restricted folder that you want to register or deregister.

 `-ru REPO_URI, --repo-uri REPO_URI`

-A repo uri to register/remove.
+The path to the repository that you want to register or deregister.

 `-aep ALL_ENGINES_PATH, --all-engines-path ALL_ENGINES_PATH`

-All engines under this folder to register/remove.
+All of the engines in the specified folder that you want to register or deregister.

 `-app ALL_PROJECTS_PATH, --all-projects-path ALL_PROJECTS_PATH`

-All projects under this folder to register/remove.
+All of the projects in the specified folder that you want to register or deregister.

 `-agp ALL_GEMS_PATH, --all-gems-path ALL_GEMS_PATH`

-All gems under this folder to register/remove.
+All of the Gems in the specified folder that you want to register or deregister.

 `-atp ALL_TEMPLATES_PATH, --all-templates-path ALL_TEMPLATES_PATH`

-All templates under this folder to register/remove.
+All of the templates in the specified folder that you want to register or deregister.

 `-arp ALL_RESTRICTED_PATH, --all-restricted-path ALL_RESTRICTED_PATH`

-All templates under this folder to register/remove.
+All of the restricted folders in the specified folder that you want to register or deregister.

 `-aru ALL_REPO_URI, --all-repo-uri ALL_REPO_URI`

-All repos under this folder to register/remove.
+All of the repositories in the specified folder that you want to register or deregister.

 `-def DEFAULT_ENGINES_FOLDER, --default-engines-folder DEFAULT_ENGINES_FOLDER`

-The default engines folder to register/remove.
+The path to the default engines folder that you want to register or deregister.

 `-dpf DEFAULT_PROJECTS_FOLDER, --default-projects-folder DEFAULT_PROJECTS_FOLDER`

-The default projects folder to register/remove.
+The path to the default projects folder that you want to register or deregister.

 `-dgf DEFAULT_GEMS_FOLDER, --default-gems-folder DEFAULT_GEMS_FOLDER`

-The default gems folder to register/remove.
+The path to the default Gems folder that you want to register or deregister.

 `-dtf DEFAULT_TEMPLATES_FOLDER, --default-templates-folder DEFAULT_TEMPLATES_FOLDER`

-The default templates folder to register/remove.
+The path to the default templates folder that you want to register or deregister.

 `-drf DEFAULT_RESTRICTED_FOLDER, --default-restricted-folder DEFAULT_RESTRICTED_FOLDER`

-The default restricted folder to register/remove.
+The path to the default restricted folder that you want to register or deregister.

 `-dtpf DEFAULT_THIRD_PARTY_FOLDER, --default-third-party-folder DEFAULT_THIRD_PARTY_FOLDER`

-The default 3rd Party folder to register/remove.
+The path to the default 3rd party folder that you want to register or deregister.

 `-u, --update`

-Refresh the repo cache.
+Refreshes the repository cache.

 `-ohf OVERRIDE_HOME_FOLDER, --override-home-folder OVERRIDE_HOME_FOLDER`

-By default the home folder is `the user folder, override it to this folder.
+Overrides the default home folder with the specified folder.
+By default, the home folder is the user folder.

 `-r, --remove`

-Remove entry.
+Deregisters the specified entry.

 `-f, --force`

-For the update of the registration field being modified.
+Forces the registration information to update, if any modifications were made.

 **external-subdirectory:**
-path arguments to use with the --external-subdirectory option
+The following parameters are used with the `--external-subdirectory` option.

 `-esep EXTERNAL_SUBDIRECTORY_ENGINE_PATH, --external-subdirectory-engine-path EXTERNAL_SUBDIRECTORY_ENGINE_PATH`

-If supplied, registers the external subdirectory with the engine.json at the engine-path location
+If supplied, registers the external subdirectory with the `engine.json` file at the specified engine path.

 `-espp EXTERNAL_SUBDIRECTORY_PROJECT_PATH, --external-subdirectory-project-path EXTERNAL_SUBDIRECTORY_PROJECT_PATH`

-If supplied, registers the external subdirectory with the project.json at the project-path location
+If supplied, registers the external subdirectory with the `project.json` file at the specified project path.

 ## `register-show`